PGS62/JuliaExcel.jl/README.md

 ## Demo
 Here's a quick demonstration of the functions in action.
 Notice how the Julia session responds to the action over in Excel.
+The annotations in brown text ("Formula at...") are to make the what's happening in the demo clearer.
+They won't happen when you try JuliaExcel for yourself!
 Refresh your browser (F5) to restart.
 ![demo2](images/Demo4.gif)

 ## Function Documentation